Haydoggo/BlockGame/README.md

 # BlockGame
 Check it out, it's my block game :)

-Windows and Linux builds are in the exports folder, just grab the one you want, plus the .pck file in there
+Game is in the exports folder if you don't want to build it yourself.

 It's pretty bad right now so deal with it.